CouncilofLorien/counciloflorien.github.io/docs/cards/R/rolled-down-to-the-sea.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > _**Unique.**_ Opponent must discard a ring from his hand or from one of his companies, if available.
-If no such rings are available as such, he must reveal his hand to you.
+> > _Unique._ Opponent must discard a ring from his hand or from one of his companies if available.
+If no rings are available as such, he must reveal his hand to you.
 > >
 > > {: .fs-3 }
 > > _“‘Into Anduin the Great it fell; and long ago, while Sauron slept, it was rolled down the River to the Sea.
 There let it lie until the End.’”_ ***---&#65279;LotRII***